MSM-Extensions/MSMSandbox-Master/README.md

 # MSMSandbox-Master
 ##### This readme was made with the assistance of generative AI.
 The code was not.

-This repository contains the **full code** for MSM Sandbox, a private server project I developed between January and July 2025.
+This repository contains the **full code** for the MSM Sandbox, a private server project I developed between January and July 2025.

+> [!NOTE]
+> This is the code specifically for the sfs2x server.
+The pregame setup and auth server code is not included in this repository.

 ## What is MSM Sandbox?
 MSM Sandbox is a private server project of My Singing Monsters.
 It was first created in mid-2024 and became the first private server for the PC version of the game.